gvwilson/thirdbit/fiction/in-heck/index.md

 "We should turn back."

 Special Blazes shook his head.
-"I've already called ahead for our ride.
+"I've already called ahead to Sandy Bend for a stage.
 These two can ride with us to Half-a-Hat, then you and your friends can get 'em home."
 He jerked his chin toward Dockety and Crusher.

 *He knew we were there all along,*
-Maddy thought.
+Maddy realized angrily.
 *He's using us to get rid of Special Leaf and Dockety.*

 Special Leaf took off his glasses and breathed on them.